Vacczyy/JARVIS/README.md

 # JARVIS

-JARVIS is a voice-activated chatbot written in Python that uses OpenAI models GPT-3.5 Turbo, Whisper, and TTS-1.
+JARVIS is a voice-activated chatbot written in Python that uses OpenAI models GPT-3.5 Turbo, Whisper, and TTS.
 **You'll need an active API key and the latest version of Python 3 installed.**

 ## Installation